rebrest265/esp32-cam/README.md

 ![ESP32-CAM Module](https://github.com/user-attachments/assets/fd8e7177-5787-4752-88bb-a274b01d3d1b)

-The code is based on the ESP32 Arduino library (Espressif Systems) examples.
+The code is heavily based on the ESP32 Arduino library (Espressif Systems) examples, but has been reviewed and refactored to be simpler.

 > ⚠️ **Important:** Use **esp32 version 1.0.6** — newer versions may be unstable and not work correctly with this module.
 Mentioned version of libary is also preserved in this repository.